mlip-cmu/s2023/lectures/23_safety/safety.md

 Is this model robust?

-Is the prediction for a 20 year old male with 2 priors robust?
+Is the prediction for a 20 year old female with 3 priors robust?

 ```fortran
 IF age between 18–20 and sex is male THEN predict arrest